With its magnificent literature, richly expressive language and fascinating history, Russia appeals to a wide variety of interests.

 - A modern European language: French, German, Spanish, Italian, Portuguese, Modern Greek, or Czech (with Slovak).
 Students who do not have an A level or equivalent in the relevant language may (in all cases, except French or Spanish) combine Russian with a Beginners’ version of the language.

-- A Middle Eastern Language offered by the Faculty of Oriental Studies: Arabic, Hebrew, Persian, Turkish.
+- A Middle Eastern Language offered by the Faculty of Asian and Middle Eastern Studies: Arabic, Hebrew, Persian, Turkish.
 These languages are all available to beginners with no prior knowledge of the language.
 The year abroad is taken in the second year.

 A degree in Russian, or Russian combined with another language/subject, is normally four years in length.
 Modern Language students usually spend the third year of their course abroad (except if they are taking Beginners’ Russian, in which case they spend the second year abroad).
 You may work abroad or study at a Russian-speaking university or language course.